Schuch666/TEMPO_Training/README.md

 # TEMPO Training (2025-01-29)
-Wellcome to the TEMPO training, this is the support document.
+Wellcome to the TEMPO training, this is the support document for the training.

 ## Before start you need: